uber/nebula.gl/docs/api-reference/layers/editable-geojson-layer.md

   * `addPosition`: A position was added (either at the beginning, middle, or end of a feature's coordinates).
 Note: this may result in a feature being "upgraded" from one type to another (e.g. `Point` to `LineString` or `LineString` to `Polygon`).

   * `removePosition`: A position was removed.
-Note: this may result in a feature being "downgraded" from one type to another (e.g. `Polygon` to `LineString` or `LineString` to `Point`).
-It also may result in multiple positions being removed in order to maintain valid GeoJSON (e.g. removing a point from a triangular hole will remove the hole entirely).
+Note: it may result in multiple positions being removed in order to maintain valid GeoJSON (e.g. removing a point from a triangular hole will remove the hole entirely).

   * `addFeature`: A new feature was added.
 Its index is reflected in `featureIndex`